sjhalayka/bidirectional_path_tracer/README.md

 Model by Rob Rau.

-To install Sascha Willems' code, do the following:
+To obtain and compile the demo code:

 Obtain the files